kubewarden/docs/src/tasks.md

 ### Write Policies

-The section [Writing Policies](/writing-policies/) explains how to write policies in different languages and how to export them into Webassembly that can be interpreted by Kubewarden.
+The [Writing Policies](/writing-policies/) section explains how to write policies in different languages and how to export them into Webassembly so that they can be interpreted by Kubewarden.

 ### Distribute Policies